brycehanscomb/brycehanscomb.com/pages/human-interface-guidelines-for-horizontal-scrolling.md

 around a document, make sure you map <kbd>⬇</kbd> to scroll one Line towards the end of the document and <kbd>⬆</kbd> one Line towards the start.

-A naive implementation could look like this:
+A basic implementation could look like this:

 ```javascript
 window.addEventListener('keydown', (event) => {